phpDocumentor/phpDocumentor/docs/PSR.md

 commonly used instead of "Tag".

 A variation of this is where, instead of a description, a tag-signature is used;
-in most cases will the tag be in fact an annotation.
-The tag-signature is able to provide the annotation with parameters regarding to operation.
+in most cases the tag will in fact be an annotation.
+The tag-signature is able to provide the annotation with parameters regarding its operation.

-if a tag-signature is present then there MUST NOT be a description present in the same tag.
+If a tag-signature is present then there MUST NOT be a description present in the same tag.

 Annotations will not be described in further detail in this specification as